 Caliente: is a herbal tea with white rum, and is served hot during celebrations

 Chicha de Jora: is an alcoholic drink made from corn that is fermented

-Chicha Morada: Is a refreshing soft drink made from boiled purple corn, sugar and spices.
+Chicha Morada: This is a refreshing soft drink made from boiled purple corn, sugar, and spices.

 Coca Tea or Mate de Coca: is a tea made from the leaves of the coca plant.